wojtex113/100daysoflinux/README.md

 ## Day 3 (Monday, 01-05-2023)
 ### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
 - exercises about file management in Linux (performed on Ubuntu running in Docker)

+## Day 4 (Thuesday, 02-05-2023)
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
+- configure the web server (Apache), which is running on Ubuntu as a virtual machine in VirtualBox